stg-tud/MUBench/README.md

 To benchmark your own detector the following steps are necessary:

 1. Create a new subfolder `my-detector` in the [detectors](https://github.com/stg-tud/MUBench/tree/master/detectors) folder. `my-detector` will be the Id used to refer to your detector when running the benchmark.
-2. Create a `my-detector/my-detector.cfg`.
-Add a `DEFAULT` section to the file and set the `Result File` key to the name of the file your detector will write its findings to.
-See our example configuration for details: [dummy-detector.cfg](https://github.com/stg-tud/MUBench/blob/master/detectors/dummy-detector/dummy-detector.cfg).
-3. Add an executable JAR with your detector as `my-detector/my-detector.jar`.
+2. Add an executable JAR with your detector as `my-detector/my-detector.jar`.
 When running MUBench, this JAR will be invoked with the arguments and is expected to write the outputs described below.
-4. Run MUBench
+3. Run MUBench
-5. Manually review the results.
+4. Manually review the results.

 *Which Inputs Will I Get?*

 To parse the input, you may use `mubench.cli`.
-You may use the maven depency:
+You may use the Maven dependency:
 ```
 <dependencies>
 		<dependency>